expo/expo/packages/expo-splash-screen/README.md

 #### `NATIVE` resize mode

-Android only.
+> **Android only.**

 Using this resize mode your app will be leveraging Android's ability to present a static bitmap while the application is starting up.
-Android (unlike iOS) does not support stretching the provided image during launching phase, so the application will present the given image centered on the screen at it's original dimensions.
+Android (unlike iOS) does not support stretching of the provided image during launching phase, so the application will present the given image centered on the screen at its original dimensions.

 | Android                                                   |
 |-----------------------------------------------------------|
 | <img src="./assets/demo-android-native.gif" height="350" /> |

+> Animation above present one of [known issues](#native-mode-pushes-splash-image-up-a-little-bit)

 Selecting this resize mode requires some more work to be done in native configuration.
 Please take a look at [`res/drawable/splashscreen.xml`](#resdrawablesplashscreenxml) section and [`res/drawable/splashscreen_background.png`](#resdrawablesplashscreen_backgroundpng) section.